Home Assistant

 - Native integration (recommended):

 hemiproductions/orion-homeassistant, installed via HACS.
-Add it from HA’s Settings → Devices & Services → Add Integration → Orion, paste in your Orion URL + API token, and it creates the sensors, button, and services for you — no YAML required.
-See that repo’s README for setup. - Manual (no HACS): hand-write a webhook automation and REST sensor against Orion’s HTTP API, described below.
+Add it from HA’s Settings → Devices & Services → Add Integration → Orion, paste in your Orion URL + API token, and it creates the sensors, button, and services for you.
+No YAML required.
+See that repo’s README for setup. - Manual (no HACS): write a webhook automation and REST sensor against Orion’s HTTP API by hand, described below.

 Both approaches use the same Orion endpoints, authenticated with your personal API token (Orion’s Settings page).